 ROLLING PLAINS: Conditions remained hot and dry with no moisture.
 Pastures and rangelands took a turn for the worse.
 In some counties, pastures were drying out to the point wildfires were becoming a serious threat once again.
 Livestock were in good condition.
 Producers began feeding supplements to cattle on a regular basis to avoid selloffs.
 Plantings of this year’s cotton crop were almost complete, but the outlook was bleak due to poor moisture levels.
 Most cotton acres either haven’t emerged or emerged only to be scorched by hot, dry, windy conditions to the point plants were dying.
 Cotton that tapped into deep moisture seemed to be doing well, but a good general rain was needed to keep it going.
 Some producers started spraying mesquite.

 COASTAL BEND: Most crops needed moisture, but rain was scattered and may slow the start of harvest in some areas.
 Early planted corn was drying down rapidly with some rust present.
 Grain sorghum was coloring with some combines running.
 Sorghum yields were good thus far, but some producers were concerned with head sprouting, lodging and harvest delays.
 Cotton was in full bloom, but some cotton had worms.
 Fertilizer applications were made on hay fields in anticipation of additional rain, and some weed and brush control applications continued.
-Pastures and livestock continued to do well, however large fly numbers were reported.
+Pastures and livestock continued to do well, however large fly do-dietary-supplements-work.com.